psmamka/Projectogram/README.md

 # DirectReconstruct
- Direct REconstruction of Higher Dim Images from Lower Dim Projections
+ Direct Reconstruction of Higher Dimensional Images from Lower Dimensional Projections Using Simple Neural Networks